Julie Rickard

-Julie E Rickard (née Julie Charles, born 1939) is a retired female badminton player from England.
+Julie E. Rickard (née Julie Charles, born 1939) is a retired female badminton player from England.

 Career

+Born Julie Charles, she won the 1958 & 1964 French Open, the 1958 Swiss Open and was English National champion in the doubles in 1966.
+She married in 1969 and competed in her married name thereafter.

-Rickard represented England and won a bronze medal in the women's doubles with Gillian Gilks, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Rickard represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+She competed in the badminton events, winning a silver medal in the women's doubles.

 She also reached the doubles final in the prestigious All England Open Badminton Championships, in 1970 and 1972.

-As Julie Charles she won the 1958 & 1964 French Open, the 1958 Swiss Open and was English National champion in the doubles in 1966.